 This card really helps you stretch your Southwest miles!

-Credit Card No. 7: Starwood Preferred Guest Credit Cards
+Credit Card No. 7: Marriott Bonvoy American Express Credit Cards

-Note: I put this AFTER any Chase hotel cards due to the Chase 5/24 rule.
+I put this card AFTER any Chase hotel cards due to the Chase 5/24 rule.
 But really this is my favorite hotel card 🙂

-Starpoints can be used to book hotel rooms, transferred to airlines — and Starwood lets you earn 5,000 bonus miles for every 20,000 Starpoints you transfer (We transferred Starpoints to British Airways for our trip to Europe and found it tremendously helpful), and, my favorite, bid and purchase experiences through the SPG Moments program.
+Marriot Rewards can be used to book hotel rooms, transferred to airlines — and you can earn 5,000 bonus airline miles for every 60,000 points (points transfer at a 3 points to 1 mile ratio) you transfer (We transferred Starpoints to British Airways for our trip to Europe and found it tremendously helpful; I’d rate this second to the Southwest Companion Pass in terms of added miles value), and, my favorite: Bid and purchase experiences through the Marriott Bonvoy Moments program.

 I would suggest applying for both the business and the personal cards to maximize the number of points you can earn for amazing experiences.
 These cards include: